Your personal tutor

 - Provide reports and references for future academic or career choices

 Your personal tutor will write reports and references for future academic or career choices so do keep them up to date with all your skills and achievements.
-Obviously this relationship relies upon regular contact and mutual confidence between you and your Personal Tutor.
+The success of this relationship relies upon regular contact and mutual confidence between you and your Personal Tutor.

 You should also take the initiative to see your personal tutor whenever you have something you would like to talk over, and you should feel free to do so at any time.
-They will be able to give you better advice and sounder references if he or she knows you well.
+They will be able to give you better advice and sounder references if they know you well.
 Make sure your Personal Tutor knows about your achievements and skills, particularly those outside the immediate programme curriculum.

 What to do if you would like a new personal tutor?